Compare Popular Online Preschool Programs

 Step 1: Get experience working with young children

 It is wise to obtain experience with young children before becoming a preschool teacher.
-Such experience may include babysitting, working at a childcare facility, teaching at a Sunday School or similar program or caring for young family members.
+Such experience may include babysitting, working at a childcare facility, teaching at a Sunday School or similar program, or caring for young family members.

 Find Your Online Preschool Program

-Step 2: Obtain a bachelor’s degree in Early Childhood Education
+Step 2: Obtain a bachelor’s degree

-After earning your high school diploma or GED, your first step in becoming a preschool teacher is enrolling in an early childhood education degree program, with the goal of obtaining at least an associate’s degree but most likely you’ll need a bachelor’s degree.
+After earning your high school diploma or GED, your first step in becoming a preschool teacher is enrolling in an early childhood education degree program, with the goal of obtaining at least an associate degree but most likely you’ll need a bachelor’s.
 A bachelor’s degree may be completed in four years, and sometimes less if you take courses over the summer.
 Classes for preschool teachers will include subjects such as child growth and development, childhood social and emotional development, health and nutrition for young children, and early childhood guidance.

 If you have a community college close to home, you might consider completing your core courses there and then transferring to a four-year university known for their education program, and one which also has a state-approved teacher preparation program.